ashwin-pc/OpenSearch_Changelog_Workflow/README.md

 #### 4.2.1 Update the Changelog Document

-For the second sub-process, this repository also provides template files for a script that can be used to automatically update the release notes document when a new version is scheduled for release.

-Implementing a script that, when manually triggered from the command line upon general availability of a new product version, will cull the `changelogs/fragments` directory for changeset files and use those files to populate the release notes for the new version and update the final changelog.

-[TO COMPLETE AND REVIEW]
+This script begins by reading the changeset files in the `changelogs/fragments/` directory.
+It uses a pre-established section map to group changelog entries together by shared category headings.
+The **Automated Changelog Process** facilitates this mapping by ensuring that changeset files have been correctly formatted and categorized.

+As a precaution, the release notes script relocates the changeset files to a temporary directory.
+It then uses the mapped changelog entries to create a new section in the `CHANGELOG.md` document.

+#### 4.2.2 Generate the Release Notes

+Having done the work of mapping changelog entries and updating the `CHANGELOG.md` document, the script uses this prepared material to generate a release notes document.
+After adding this file to the repository's release notes directory, the script deletes the changeset files from their temporary location and exits the process successfully.

 <p align="right">(<a href="#back-to-top">back to top</a>)</p>